legluondunet/MyLittleLutrisScripts/Heretic - Shadow of the Serpent Riders/README.md

 # Heretic - Shadow of the Serpent Riders - GZDoom - Brutal Heretic RPG mod
 ### Description:
-Play "Hexen - Beyond Heretic" with "Brutal Hexen RPG" mod on Linux!
+Play "Brutal Heretic RPG" mod on Linux!
 ### Technical notes:
 - During install, you will need to provide "HERETIC.WAD" file from any "HERETIC - Shadow of the Serpent Riders" GOG or Steam install
 - To play "Heretic" vanilla, just clear all "PWAD files" list from Lutris "Game Options" tab